Doctors hit out at expert advice on masks

 Victoria recorded 139 new infections among healthcare workers on Friday, bringing total active cases in the group to 911.

-The ICEG is made up of 16 medical experts from across the country and is headed by Professor Lyn Gilbert AO.
+The ICEG is made up of 16 medical experts from across the country, led by Professor Lyn Gilbert AO.

 It advises the Australian Health Protection Principal Committee, which in turn advises federal and state governments in their response to the pandemic.

+“It is uncertain that the risk will be reduced by use of a [particulate filter respirator] and past experience indicates that health care worker infections can occur despite their use,” the guidance says.

+It advises healthcare workers using such masks be trained in their use, including how to fit and remove them, otherwise their effectiveness will be compromised.

-AMA president Dr Omar Khorshid disagreed with the guidelines from the ICEG indicating standard surgical masks are enough in most situations.
+AMA president Dr Omar Khorshid disagreed with the advice, saying the masks should be recommended in all COVID-19 care situations.

 They protect the patient but “are not designed to shield the clinician”, he said.